Montana-Media-Arts/creative-coding-1/modules/week-10/_posts/2017-02-02-defining-functions.md

 #### Function Naming Guidelines

-1. Follow the same patterns for function names throughout a code project.
+- Follow the same patterns for function names throughout a code project.
     - This is especially true as it relates to multi-word functions.

-Again, this rules are the same as creating variable namespaces.
+Again, these rules are the same as creating variable namespaces.
 Be consistent; Be Descriptive; Be Simple.